nWODT-Cobalt/markown-utilities/MultiMarkdown Specimen (short).md

 ###### Header 6

-A two-lines long paragraph including a [link](http://jocelynrichard.com) and not much more.
+A two-lines long paragraph including a [link to nowhere](http://) and not much more. <!-- Invalid link so that it always renders with the a:link style and be more representative -->

 - Some list items
 - How many special people change?